aws-samples/config-resource-compliance-dashboard/README.md

 ## Prerequisites

 1. AWS Account where you'll deploy the dashboard
-    1.
+    1. TODO about what account configurations are supported... maybe above
 2. IAM Role or IAM User with permissions to deploy the infrastructure using CloudFormation
+3. To avoid cross-region data transfer, Amazon Quicksight and the Amazon S3 bucket that centrally collects Config Snapshots must be deployed in the same region.
+If you have already deployed either one of the resources, the other must use the same region.
+If you haven't deployed anything yet, you can chose a region of your preference.
+If you have deployed both resources in different regions, we strongly recommend making changes so that both are in the same region: cross-region data transfer cost will incur when Athena queries the Amazon S3 bucket.
-3. If you haven't, sign up for [Amazon QuickSight](https://docs.aws.amazon.com/quicksight/latest/user/signing-up.html) and create a user
+4. Sign up for [Amazon QuickSight](https://docs.aws.amazon.com/quicksight/latest/user/signing-up.html) and create a user
     1. Select **Enterprise** edition
     2. Paginated Reports are not required for the CRCD dashboard.
 On the **Get Paginated Report add-on** choose the option you prefer
     3. **Use IAM federated identities and QuickSight-managed users**